mohitagGit/baristacoffee/README.md

 # `baristacoffee` — Prices, customers, payments and orders

-The baristacoffee is simple AngularJS application using Bootstrap and a bit of jQuery.
+The baristacoffee is single page AngularJS application using Bootstrap and a bit of jQuery.
-The baristacoffee app uses routes to define 4 states(prices,payments,orders and customers) having controllers and views together.
+The baristacoffee app have 4 states(coffees,payments,orders and customers) having controllers and views together.

 ## Getting Started